Callan (TV series): Pilot – A Magnum for Schneider (1967)

 Callan has been retired from an anonymous government agency known as "The Section", run by Colonel Hunter (the name "Hunter" is used as a code name for the current Section Chief, similar to the C of SIS).
 The Section removes those who pose a danger to the public, by means of either persuasion, blackmail, extortion or death.
 David Callan had been the Section's top operative, but had become too curious about his targets and the rationale for their removal.
 The Section considered him vulnerable, volatile and dangerous, so had laid him off to a dead-end book-keeping job with an ungrateful employer.

 The pilot was novelised by its scriptwriter, James Mitchell, who went on to write most of the TV series episodes.
 The book was published under the title Red File For Callan in the US, and as A Magnum for Schneider in the UK, the storyline being based around Callan's love for model soldier war games, an interest shared by his target, Schneider, a Hampstead-based arms dealer.

-The pilot, filmed in black-and-white, was later remade in colour as a feature film in 1974, two years after the television series ended.
+The pilot, filmed in black-and-white, was later remade in colour in 1974 as the feature film, Callan, two years after the television series ended.

-Series 1 : 6 episodes (1967)
+Series 1: 6 episodes (1967)

 ABC commissioned a first series of six episodes in 1967.
 In the first episode Callan rejoins the section in an unofficial capacity.
 The series was characterised by Callan's stand-offish, barely-respectful relationship with his boss, Hunter, who schemed to retain Callan on his side, and would play him off in little divide-and-rule scenarios with or against his fellow agents.
 This was in an effort to maintain his control, although it wasn't always apparent that these ploys worked.
 Callan's underworld contact, Lonely (Russell Hunter), developed into an unofficial sidekick, whose shadowing qualities outshone his sense of personal hygiene, something Meres in particular took joy in pointing out.
 Lonely remained ignorant of Callan's real work and believed him to be something of a gangland villain.

-Series 2 : 15 episodes (1969)
+Series 2: 15 episodes (1969)

 By 1969, ABC Weekend Television had, due to an enforced merger with Rediffusion, become Thames Television.
 A second series of fifteen episodes, which had already been completed by ABC, was therefore transmitted under the name of the new company.
 This run ended with "Death of a Hunter", in which the Section chief meets his demise, and Callan is shot – perhaps fatally.
 It had not been decided whether the show would return for a third series, so this device was used to leave open either the possibility of more stories in the future, or a way of winding-up the show.
 Two endings were taped, in which Callan either lived or died.
 In the end, Thames decided to bring the programme back in 1970, this time in colour, for a series consisting of a further nine episodes.